Embark on an odyssey and explore the wonders of the Peloponnese Coast on a small ship adventure cruise

 Your ship, the M/S Galileo, has been recently refurbished in 2016.
 The interiors are warm and comfortable, and there are three spacious outdoor decks – perfect for reading or catching some sun.

 Is this trip right for you?

-Onshore activities and excursions will involve walking.
-As you will be visiting ancient sites and historical places, some of this walking may be over cobbled streets and uneven ground in potentially hot conditions.
-If you have any concerns, please speak to the Cruise Co-ordinator before taking part.
+Onshore activities and excursions will involve a bit of walking.
+You’ll be visiting ancient sites and historical places, and at times you may have to cross cobbled streets and uneven ground, sometimes in hot conditions.
+If you have any concerns, please speak to your group leader before taking part.